mahmoud/sedimental/entries/glom_cruising_data.md

 The data trace gets even sweeter when we introduce flow control with Switch.
 See the data trace in action in [this example][switch_err_ex].
-YUsers of shape-based typecheckers like [Flow][flow] will especially appreciate the specificity of glom's error messages in these validation cases.
+Users of shape-based typecheckers like [Flow][flow] will especially appreciate the specificity of glom's error messages in these validation cases.

 [switch_err_ex]: https://yak.party/glompad/#spec=%23+let%27s+classify+vowels+vs+consonants+to+show+off+Switch%27s+error+handling%0AMatch%28Switch%28%5B%28Or%28%27a%27%2C+%27e%27%2C+%27i%27%2C+%27o%27%2C+%27u%27%29%2C+Val%28%27vowel%27%29%29%2C%0A++++++++++++++%28And%28str%2C+M%2C+M%28T%5B2%3A%5D%29+%3D%3D+%27%27%29%2C+Val%28%27consonant%27%29%29%5D%29%29&target=%23+An+integer+will+cause+the+expected+failure%0A3&v=1